-- Click Open to open a pre-existing Libero SoC project. - Click New to start the New Project Wizard.
+- Clicking on Open ... opens a pre-existing Libero SoC project. - Clicking on New... starts the New Project Wizard.
 Upon completion of the wizard, a new Libero SoC project is created and opened.

-Having opened a project, the Libero SoC GUI presents a Design Flow window on the left-hand side, a log and message window at the bottom, and project information windows on the right.
+Having opened a project, the Libero SoC GUI presents a Design Flow window on the left hand side, a log and message window at the bottom, and project information windows on the right.
 Below we see the GUI of a newly created project with only the top level Design Flow Window steps visible.

-Figure 3 · Design Flow Window
+Figure 11 · Design Flow Window